anusha-murali/anusha-murali.github.io/network_flows.md

 **Example 2**: Find the max-flow in the graph of Example 1 using the min-cut property.

+The red dotted-line shows the min-cut of all the possible cuts.
+The flow coming out of $S$ is 10 + 9 = 19, which is the max-flow of this network.

+Note that we don't consider the flow on edge $A-C$, as it is going into the source node, $S$.

 **Example 3**: Find the max-flow in the graph below using the min-cut property.

 ![Cut](https://github.com/anusha-murali/anusha-murali.github.io/assets/111596338/fb2d4dc9-9e8d-44ed-a3b5-c36345871528)